CodeForPortland/access2justicePDX/content/_index.en.md

 Here you will find information on the current projects, documentation and network status.
 If you want to **contribute** checkout our [GitHub](https://github.com/CodeForPortland/access2justicePDX/) and our [contribution guide](https://github.com/CodeForPortland/access2justicePDX/).

+# Support Us

+Want to help support this project?
+We have a [Patreon site](https://www.patreon.com/access2justice/overview) or buy us a beer at one of our coding night's [meetup](https://www.meetup.com/Code-for-PDX/).

 # HOW TO GET INVOLVED EASILY AND QUICKLY!

 1. Go here: https://www.codeforportland.org/access2justicePDX/project/mvp/